oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/introduction/architecture.md

 It is envisaged that in some future release of the operator, it will be desirable to be able to “move” or “copy” domains in order to support scenarios like Kubernetes federation, high availability, and disaster recovery.
 Separating the state from the running containers is seen as a way to greatly simplify this feature, and to minimize the amount of data that would need to be moved over the network, because the configuration is generally much smaller than the size of WebLogic Server images.

 The team developing the operator felt that these considerations provided adequate justification for adopting the external state approach.

-### Network name predictability

-The operator uses services to provide stable, well-known DNS names for each server.
-These names are known in advance of starting up a pod to run a server, and are used in the `ListenAddress` fields in the WebLogic Server configuration to ensure that servers will always be able to find each other.
-This also eliminates the need for pod names or the actual WebLogic Server instance names to be the same as the DNS addresses.

-### Draining a node and PodDisruptionBudget
-A Kubernetes cluster administrator can [drain a Node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) for repair, upgrade, or scaling down the Kubernetes cluster.

-Beginning in version 3.2, the operator takes advantage of the [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) feature offered by Kubernetes for high availability during a Node drain operation.
-The operator creates a PodDisruptionBudget (PDB) for each WebLogic cluster in the Domain namespace to limit the number of WebLogic Server pods simultaneously evicted when draining a node.
-The maximum number of WebLogic cluster's server pods evicted simultaneously is determined by the `maxUnavailable` field on the Domain resource.
-The `.spec.minAvailable` field of the PDB for a cluster is calculated from the difference of the current `replicas` count and `maxUnavailable` value configured for the cluster.
-For example, if you have a WebLogic cluster with three replicas and a `maxUnavailable` of 1, the `.spec.minAvailable` for PDB is set to 2.
-In this case, Kubernetes ensures that at least two pods for the WebLogic cluster's Managed Servers are available at any given time, and it only evicts a pod when all three pods are ready.
-For details about safely draining a node and the PodDisruptionBudget concept, see [Safely Drain a Node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) and [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/).